SolarDub/TPF2SAPLC/README.md

 ## Help scripts

-To access the help file, which lists the usable switches, at the terminal prompt, type
+To access the help file, which lists the usable switches, at the terminal prompt, type:

     $ ./runCreateSAPLC.sh --help

-or simply
+or simply:

     $ ./runCreateSAPLC.sh